First community meeting set for Jackson Ward improvements

 City planners say they will also hold pop-up events to get feedback in Gilpin Court and around Jackson Ward.

-Plans are being fast-tracked so the city can cash in on federal infrastructure bill funds to cover the costs.
-In December, Transportation Secretary Pete Buttigieg went on a walking tour of the Jackson Ward area to see firsthand where some federal infrastructure funds would go.
+Plans are being fast-tracked so the city can apply for federal infrastructure bill funds to cover the costs.
+In December, Transportation Secretary Pete Buttigieg went on a walking tour of the Jackson Ward area to see firsthand where some federal infrastructure funds could go.

 “Not just reconnecting by way of a bridge or anything like that but reconnecting our history, reconnecting our families, and reconnecting with our legacy at large,” said McCutchen.